Buenos Aires Football Club: History

 The first match had to take place on 25 May 1867 and was advertised in the English language daily newspaper The Standard, published in Argentina:

 Due to poor weather conditions, the game was cancelled, being postponed for June 20, when finally the first match in Argentine football history was contested.
 The venue was the Buenos Aires Cricket Club Ground.
 Both teams were formed by members of the BACC.
 Thomas Hogg and Walter Heald were the captains of the teams, named "Rojos" (reds) and "Blancos" (Whites) respectively.
 Teams names referred to the color of the hats that both teams use to distinguish each other.
 Rojoes defeated Blancos by 4–0.
 On August 9, the Buenos Aires Football Club was officially established.

+Seven months after the birth of BAFC, Thomas Hogg wrote a letter to The Standard newspaper, in which he stated:

 It is recorded that in 1868 two matches were also played.
 In one of them, the Rojos defeated Whites by 2–1.

 In 1870 the club was dissolved due to the yellow fever epidemic that killed about 8% of the inhabitants of Buenos Aires.
 On April 25, 1873, the club was re-established under the same name and presided by Thomas Hogg as he had done with its predecessor.
 On June that year the BAFC played its first match since its second foundation.
 The game was held in the Buenos Aires Cricket Club Ground where "Banks" and "Town" played with a mix of football association and rugby union rules.